Why Choose the English Literature Minor?

 A minor in English Literature enhances any degree.
 Students who minor in English Literature are perceived by employers as having the needed communication and critical thinking abilities that are a premium in today's workplace.
 The English minor allows students to explore a variety of cultures, perspectives, and human dynamics through the study of literature.
 The majority of courses are also writing intensive further adding to the graduate's marketability in a workplace where the ability to write clearly and expressively is an asset.

 This English Literature minor is open to any student admitted to Ferris State and pursuing a baccalaureate degree except those pursuing a Bachelor of Arts in English or a Bachelor of Science in English Education.
 The minor is designed to complement any Ferris major program.
 Students transferring into the English Literature Minor must have a cumulative 2.5 grade point average for admission to the program.
-Students may use only one-third of the credits in a minor that overlap with the student's major.
-For example: If a minor is 18 credits, 6 credits may be applied to the minor that are also used in the major.
+A maximum of 1/3 of the credits, but no more than 7 credits, in a minor may overlap with the student's major.
 Students may apply 6 credit hours of overlap between minors.

 An academic minor may only be awarded upon completion of a baccalaureate degree at Ferris State.
 This minor requires a minimum of 21 credits with a minimum 2.5 grade average in these courses.